 Useful YardsticksWhen evaluating the effectiveness of Beauty Tech platforms, some useful yardsticks include:

 - Facial Tracking.
 A fully immersive AR experience depends upon faultless facial tracking.
 Users don’t sit still when working with a virtual try-on.
 They want to move their head about, just as they would in front of a mirror.
 The lack of faultless facial tracking can mean that lipstick lags behind when moving from side to side, or that a new hair color gets stuck on the wall when the user moves to see how a new hair color will look from a different angle.
 An enormous amount of technology goes into real-time facial tracking.
 Without this technology, makeup can take on a clownish appearance, and the session, while perhaps a bit amusing, won’t satisfy nor bring users back.
-Perfect Corp.’s patented AgileFace® tracking technology accurately detects all facial features and overlays virtual makeup on them with the utmost precision, even aligning virtual makeup with facial movement.
-This new technology properly identifies all variations of facial features, resulting in the most inclusive virtual try-on experience yet.
+Perfect Corp.’s patented AgileFace® tracking technology accurately overlays virtual makeup on them with the utmost precision, even aligning virtual makeup with facial movement.
+This new technology properly works for all ethnic groups, resulting in the most inclusive virtual try-on experience yet.

 - Precision Hair Color.
 The value of a virtual try-on experience—for the customer as well as the seller—is to provide an authentic presentation of how a product will actually look on the customer.
 This can be especially challenging with hair color, as the color applied will differ according to the customer's natural hair color.
 “Lashes are extremely hard to capture in AR,” says American International Industries’ Marwan Zreik.
 “They can look pasted on.
 And the same is true for hair, which is also a major technical challenge to precisely render.
 We were all blown away by the accuracy of Perfect Corp’s AI and AR.
 The color went onto the hair in a completely natural way.
 It actually works with the tone of your natural hair color, which means that each of our Punky colors looks different on every person depending on their base hair color.”